alcogy/TinyRMS/README.md

-# Request Management System
+# Tullamore
-Request Management System build by PHP/Laravel.
+Tullamore is a request management system build by Laravel/PHP.

 ## Build